GHswitt/esphome-basen/README.md

 - alarm: Alarm status.
 - fault: Fault status.
 - error_bitmask: Error bitmask created from status bitmask, see error_bitmask definition below.
+- charging_enabled: True when the charge MosFET is enabled.
+- discharging_enabled: True when the discharge MosFET is enabled.

 - voltage: Battery voltage (V)
 - current: Battery current (A)